RTLcoil/cloudinary-sass-loader/README.md

 For SASS/SCSS, Cloudinary provides a webpack loader for simplifying the integration even further.

-It's a drop-in replacement for sass-loader with one extra option (`cloudName`).
+It's a drop-in replacement for sass-loader with extra options.

 ## Install